indierawk2k2/PowerToys-1/specs/GIF Maker Spec.md

         - 16:9
     - Users can also leave their video in their original dimensions

+#### 3.1.4.
+Settings

+The PowerToys app will have a settings framework for the GIF Maker utility to plug into.
+The settings framework has a UI frame that creates a page for the utility.
+Its settings will be represented as a json blob with the following features:

+3.1.
+Enable/Disable
+- The user can select to enable or disable the GIF Maker utility's functionality, which initializes or suspends its resource use.

+3.2.
+Custom Configuration
+- Similar to the functionality of a switch or radio button, the user will be able to select options for the countdown: 0, 5, or 10 secs.

 ## 4. Dependencies
 - Explore Internship Program limits us to an 8-week window to complete the task.